MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Microsoft Store–based VPN plugins for the VPN connection allow you to create a VPN plugin profile with the following attributes:

 -   **VPN server** A comma-separated list of VPN servers; you can specify the servers with a URL, fully qualified host name, or IP address
--   **Custom configuration** An HTML-encoded XML blob for SSL–VPN plugin–specific configuration information (e.g., authentication information) that the plugin provider requires
+-   **Custom configuration** An HTML-encoded XML blob for SSL–VPN plugin–specific configuration information (such as authentication information) that the plugin provider requires
 -   **Microsoft Store VPN plugin family name** Specifies the Microsoft Store package family name for the Microsoft Store–based VPN plugin

-In addition, you can specify per VPN Profile:
+In addition, you can specify per VPN profile:

 -   **App Trigger List** You can add an App Trigger List to every VPN profile.
 The app specified in the list automatically triggers the VPN profile for intranet connectivity.
 When multiple VPN profiles are needed to serve multiple apps, the operating system automatically establishes the VPN connection when the user switches between apps.
 Only one VPN connection at a time can be active.
 In the event the device drops the VPN connection, Windows 10 Mobile automatically reconnects to the VPN without user intervention.
 -   **Route List** List of routes to be added to the routing table for the VPN interface.
 This is required for split tunneling cases where the VPN server site has more subnets that the default subnet based on the IP assigned to the interface.